2024 Dodge Charger

 The Dodge Charger is a two-door muscle car that dates back to the late 1960s.
 In its eighth generation, this affordable sedan is the bestselling and more popular sedan in the U. S. With such a large fan base, it was no surprise when rumors began circulating about the 2018 model earlier this year.

 Is Dodge Charger a muscle car?

 When you hear “muscle car, ” you likely think of something loud and fast.
 The new Dodge Charger will give you that NASCAR feels, with a roar like a racecar and speed for days.

 Is it safe?
 Of course.
-It’s safer than some compact sedans, with standard features like adaptive cruise control, blind-spot monitoring, and plenty of airbags, even more, safety features available with optional equipment.
+It’s safer than some compact sedans, with standard features like adaptive cruise control, blind-spot monitoring, and plenty of airbags; even more, safety features are available with optional equipment.

 Which Dodge Charger is the fastest?

 The new generation Dodge Charger is always coming out with some new technology.
-Carmakers are doing what they can to make their cars as fast as possible.
+Carmakers are doing their best to make their cars as fast as possible.

 The Charger is no exception.
 In 2009 Dodge came out with the new SRT8 version of the Charger, the most powerful sedan ever to come out of the factory.

 While the 2009 model has superior numbers, the 2010 model is even better.
 The difference between the two is that the 2010 model goes 0-60 mph in 4.5 seconds compared to the 5.1 seconds that the old model needed.